SMRxT/style-guide/elm/README.md

 ### Top-level modules
 `Paging`

 Something reusable that we might open source, that aren't tied directly to any SMRxT stuff.
-Name it what we'd name it if we'd already open-sourced it.
+Give it a name that would make sense for the package as if we have already open-sourced it.

 Make as much of this opensource-ready as possible: